 ABET accreditation is assurance that a college or university program meets the quality standards established by the profession for which it prepares its students.
 For example, an accredited engineering program must meet the quality standards set by the engineering profession.
 ABET accredits postsecondary degree-granting programs housed within regionally accredited institutions.
 ABET accredits programs only, not departments, colleges, or institutions.

-ENGINEERING SCIENCES SB ABET INFORMATION
+ENGINEERING SCIENCES BACHELOR OF SCIENCE ABET INFORMATION

 Program Educational Objectives

 Graduates of the Engineering Sciences program are prepared to address current and future societal challenges through the application of engineering principles using knowledge from the sciences, arts, and humanities in a wide-range of professional fields, including engineering, law, medicine, public policy, education, design and business practice.
 To meet the needs of our constituents, our Program Education Objectives state that within a few years of graduation our graduates will have: